Clean-Current Full-Range Speaker CCS-7

 If desired, the treble level can be increased a little in the 6-10 kHz region by raising C1 to 8.2 µF.

-The transformers, series resistors, and filtering components need a well ventilated aluminum case for which perhaps best suits this model by Modushop, accompanied by a wholly perforated top cover.
+The transformers, series resistors, and filtering components need a well ventilated aluminum case, with a perforated top cover.
 Using a case smaller than this is not expedient, for in addition to cooling, one has to also provide sufficient spacing from the air core inductors to the metal surfaces of the case.
 Component layout and wiring for two channels is found out in the pictures below.

 By dividing the series resistance R1 in two parts, there is achieved here, besides the desired resistance value, also evener distribution of heat in the bottom plate and some leveling of tolerances.